square/stround/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Any contributors to the master lgtm repository must sign the [Individual Contributor License Agreement (CLA)][cla].
+Any contributors to the master stround repository must sign the [Individual Contributor License Agreement (CLA)][cla].
 It's a short form that covers our bases and makes sure you're eligible to contribute.